elenad2317/bloomfilter-experiments/README.md

 | algebird    |   5*n         | 1154         | 2.3 %                |
 | algebird    |   10*n        | 1410         | 0 %                  |
 | algebird    |   100*n       | 1849         | 0%                   |

+Using set intersections I was able to use HashSet() and solve the problem in 1900 ms.

+Next steps involve timing the serialization process as well as scaling up the bloomfilter experiments.